Blog

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also an easy to install and very easy to use web browser add-on.
+It’s also an easy add-on to install and use.

-Once you have installed the Wappalyzer add-on on your web browser, icons will show up in your web browser menu, next to the site URL identifying which technologies are installed on the sites you are visiting …
+Once you have installed Wappalyzer, icons will display in your browser, next to the site URL allowing you to see which technologies are installed on all the sites you are visiting …

-If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site uses WordPress.
+If you see the WordPress icon on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.

 SpyBar